SHEDOOMTC/shedoomtc.github.io/index.md

 ---
 layout: home
-title: "Welcome"
+title: "Welcome to my blog"
 ---

-# Welcome to my blog

 Abundance lies in the Future.